 We can keep in touch by email, WhatsApp, Facebook Messenger, Skype, or all four.
 While I'm working on your manuscript I will email you updates every day or every couple of days so you know I haven't forgotten you.

 I usually ask for a 10% non-refundable deposit to book your place in the queue.
 After that, I generally charge 40% upfront and the final 50% on completion of the work.
-Repeat customers usually only pay the 10% deposit, with 90% due on completion.
+Repeat customers usually only pay the 10% deposit, with 90% due on completion, unless it's a long project, in which case I require 40% to be paid at around halfway.

 I include copy editing and proofreading when I do line editing because I'm a raving perfectionist.